 Young alums are important.
 Engage them early.

 The early cultivation stage of major gift development should start while a student is on campus.
-If institutions want young alumni to give at all, it is absolutely vital to understand that the motivations of the current youth generations are much different than those of their parents and grandparents.
+If institutions want young alumni to give at all, it is vital to understand that the motivations of the current youth generations are much different than those of their parents and grandparents.
 A big part of those motivations is based on relational value.

-Declining personal giving needs to be augmented
+Declining personal giving needs augmentation

 The Council for Aid to Education found that personal giving by alumni fell 8.5% in 2016 to approximately 24% of total giving [source pdf].
 Hidden within that number is the fact that the majority of those giving alumni would be considered major gift donors.